Industry

 Alongside Innopreneurs, Lemon Ideas runs the Lemon School of Entrepreneurship — a structured entrepreneurship education initiative directed by Mukesh Ashar.

-The Lemon School exists to address a gap that most innovation programmes ignore: winning a competition does not automatically make someone a better founder.
-The Lemon School provides the frameworks, mentorship, and peer community that founders need to go from "good idea" to "executable company."
+The Lemon School fills a gap that most innovation programmes ignore.
+Winning a contest does not make someone a better founder.
+The Lemon School gives founders the frameworks, mentorship, and peer group they need to go from "good idea" to "real company."

-Mukesh Ashar brings decades of entrepreneurial experience to the role.
-At Innopreneurs Season 12, he was consistently present — offering encouragement, structured feedback, and ongoing mentorship to participants.
-His style is direct and practical: he tells founders what they are doing well and where they need to sharpen their thinking.
+Mukesh Ashar brings decades of founder experience to the role.
+At Innopreneurs Season 12, he was there every day.
+He gave support, clear feedback, and ongoing mentorship to founders.
+His style is direct and useful.
+He tells founders what they are doing well.
+He tells them where to think harder.

 🎓